You can download the 2018 SIEM Magic Quadrant here courtesy of LogRhythm.

 The 2017 SIEM Magic Quadrant is the twelfth iteration of the report, which Gartner first introduced way back in 2005 when their researchers first coined the term.
 Since then, Gartner has observed the SIEM market mature and increase in competition; the market grew from $2.001 billion in 2015 to $2.167 billion in 2016 and is projected to grow to nearly $6 billion in 2021.
 SIEM is in a period of broad adoption even as growth rates in Asia/Pacific and Latin America outpace North America and Europe.
 And with 80% of breaches going undetected by the breached organizations, SIEM solutions are more vital than ever.

-At Solutions Review, we read through the full report, available here, and pulled a few of the important takeaways and changes since the 2016 report.
-Here they are:
+At Solutions Review, we read through the full report and pulled a few of the important takeaways and changes since the 2016 report.
+You can download the 2018 SIEM Magic Quadrant here courtesy of LogRhythm.
+Here the 2017 findings:

 How Gartner Defines SIEM